 Office of Nursing Research and Innovation

-9500 Euclid Ave./T4
+9500 Euclid Ave / T4

 Cleveland, OH 44195

 Dr. Distelhorst has developed and executed several notable nursing programs throughout her career.
-These include a dementia management program, geriatric in-home services program and a cross-cultural exchange program between Malone University and University College Lillebaelt in Odense, Denmark.
+These include a dementia management program, geriatric in-home services program and a cross-cultural exchange program between Malone University in Canton, Ohio, and University College Lillebaelt in Odense, Denmark.
 Dr. Distelhorst has also collaborated with local community agencies for important population health initiatives at South Pointe Hospital, such as the Accountable Health Communities program and a medically tailored meal program for older adults being discharged from the hospital.
 In her role as a Clinical Nurse Specialist, she has mentored nurses in professional nursing practice and leadership through Shared Governance.

 Clinical Practice & Teaching

-Dr. Distelhorst has over 25 years of experience as a Gerontological Clinical Nurse Specialist, with expertise in community health and medical-surgical nursing.
+Dr. Distelhorst has more than 25 years of experience as a Gerontological Clinical Nurse Specialist, with expertise in community health and medical-surgical nursing.
 She has worked in multidisciplinary teams providing comprehensive geriatric assessment in the home and outpatient clinic.
 She also provided consultation for geriatric nursing care for patients in the hospital and home health settings.

 Dr. Distelhorst’s academic experience as an assistant professor of nursing and adjunct faculty includes instruction at the undergraduate and graduate levels in the areas of medical-surgical, community health, and geriatric nursing.
 She coordinated curriculum for junior and senior levels of the undergraduate program at Malone University.
 Dr. Distelhorst has developed and taught graduate-level online courses for advanced practice nursing role development and clinical nurse specialist practicum.